rasor/rasor.github.io/content/2019/SecPasswordMgrs.md

 * List: [Privacy Tools - How to Restore Your Online Privacy in 2019](https://restoreprivacy.com/privacy-tools/) - see "Password manager"
 * List: [Works With YubiKey Catalog | Yubico](https://www.yubico.com/works-with-yubikey/catalog/#protocol=all&usecase=password-management&key=all)

 Password Managers are browser plugins that capture form data.
 The data is stored on encrypted cloud drive (vault).
-The key is your master password.
+The privatekey is your master password.

 Some Extra features: